Chuck729/Dominion/README.txt

 I also added functionality to Library and CIA.
 And finally, I translated the messages that are printed on our start screen to Spanish in a text file.

-Completed features: Our entire game logic is complete as well almost as all of our card actions.
-The GUI is 		connected to the backend and, for the most part, runs very smoothly.
-As far as we know, there is no 		game logic in the GUI, only calls to the methods in the game logic.
-An entire game can be played and 	has been played multiple times.
-Unimplemented features: The only unimplemented features are a few of our card actions.
-Also, some of the 		cards in our game that require additional buttons in the GUI have not been connected to the GUI.
-Known Issues: There are still a few buggy features in our game.
-One of which is that if the players map 		gets rather large and oddly shaped, it does not center very well on the screen when it becomes the 		players turn.
-Also, as we discussed before, some cards are unimplemented.
-If they are played, they 		currently throw an unimplemented exception.
-There are also a few buttons that should not be able to 		be pressed while in certain modes of the game that are still displayed.